The Roller Organ Cob Handbook

 #63 - Belmont, Scarcity: LC

 This beautiful hymn tune appeared in 1812 in Sacred Melodies, by William Gardiner (1770-1853), a massive work in which Gardiner sought to acquaint the English people with the great composers of the day, including Mozart, Haydn and Beethoven, all of whom he had met.
 Gardiner inherited a hosiery business and was able to pursue both a commercial career and his love for music.
 This is one of the three tunes Ira Sankey noted in his memoirs that he was able to sing correctly by the age of eight.
 Although a number of different sets of words have been linked with the tune, the best-known words are derived from the 23rd Psalm (“The Lord's my Shepherd, I'll Not Want”, by Samuel Stennett (1727-1795), a prominent Baptist pastor and writer in London).
-The tune also appears on cob #750 (in a different key and with a different pin configuration) under the title “Jesus Loves Me”.
-This is a mystery, since the popular Sunday School hymn of that name is sung to a completely different tune by William Bradbury that did not appear on the roller organ and I have found no references to another hymn of that name sung to the tune “Belmont”.
+The tune also appears on cob #750 (in a different key and with a different pin configuration) under the title “Jesus Loves Me” (See the notes to that cob for an explanation of the reason for this error by the Autophone Company).
 References: GH #678, MH, 101HS, MC, HU.

 #64 - Finnish National Hymn, Scarcity: LC